 Hong Kong has more to offer to visitors who may want to explore this former British colony.
-Some of the places they may want to visit are Victoria Peak, the Man Mo Temple, the Tian Tan Buddha or the Big Buddha, and Hong Kong Disneyland.
+Some of the places they may want to visit include Victoria Peak, the Man Mo Temple, the Tian Tan Buddha or the Big Buddha, and Hong Kong Disneyland.

 If you love food, you’ll have to check out the authentic Chinese food offered in one of the many stalls of the Temple Street Night Market.
 You may also want to check out the Symphony of Lights at the Victoria Harbor and see the largest permanent light and sound show in the world.

 Now that we’ve whetted your appetite, let’s talk about what you can expect if you’re planning to teach English in Hong Kong.
+You may also be interested in teaching in Beijing.

 Teaching English in Hong Kong

 For instance, instead of renting your own flat, you can find flatmates to share rental costs.
-You can also opt to cook your own meals rather than eating out every single day.
-Or you can eat in budget-friendly restaurants or the stalls in the night market to save on food costs.
+You can also opt to cook your own meals rather than eat out every single day.
+Or you can eat in budget-friendly restaurants or stalls in the night market to save on food costs.

 It should go without saying that you’ll definitely want to consider the high cost of living when accepting a teaching job here.
 It’s similar to teaching in Okinawa in this regard.
+You may want to consider one of these top cities for teaching ESL in China if you’re looking to save a bit more money.
+Teaching ESL in Taiwan is also a good option.
+Or somewhere with a lower cost of living like Poland.

 Requirements to Teach English in Hong Kong